mozilla/legal-docs/Websites_ToU/en-US.md

 * Some Content expressly indicates that the author does not intend for an open license to apply.
 You should contact the author or author’s agent for permission to use such Content.
 Questions on Mozilla authored content can be sent to: licensing@mozilla.org.
 * Some Content contains trademarks, trade dress, logos and brand assets of Mozilla and other parties (“Trademarks”).
 Except for a few limited circumstances, Trademarks cannot be used without advance written permission of the owner of the Trademark.
 [Learn more on Mozilla trademarks.](https://www.mozilla.org/foundation/trademarks/policy/)
 * Software used by our Websites is licensed under the MPL or similarly permissive open source licenses.
-For more information on the specific license, please see the applicable GitHub repository.
+For more information on the specific license, please see the applicable source code or GitHub repository.

 #### 4\.
 Content Submissions

 You may contribute Content when interacting with our Communications, including but not limited to commenting on an article, blogging, contributing code, or contributing graphics or written material (each a “Submission”).
+Unless your Submission is made under a separate agreement with Mozilla, in which case that agreement will govern, then

+For Submissions to Mozilla's open source projects:
+* You agree to license your Submission under the corresponding license of the particular open source project to which you are contributing.
+For more information on the specific license, please see the applicable source code or GitHub repository.

-You agree to the following in connection with each Submission:
+For all other Submissions, you agree to the following in connection with each:

 * You represent and warrant that your Submission will comply with these Terms, the Mozilla [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/), and any additional terms that may govern your Submission.
 * You hereby grant us a nonexclusive, royalty-free, worldwide, sublicensable (to those we work with) license to use your Submission in connection with the Communications and online and offline promotion of Mozilla’s mission, products and services.